ZackMisso/L-Systems/README.md

 L-System Semantics for current Gui:

-F    :: move forward
+"F"    :: move forward
-+    :: clockwise rotation
+"+"    :: clockwise rotation
--    :: counterclockwise rotation
+"-"    :: counterclockwise rotation
-[    :: push
+"["    :: push
-]    :: pop
+"]"    :: pop

 Here is some eye-candy from the current gui